 Our Team

 Criterion Travel is based in Beaverton, Oregon, and is owned and operated by industry veteran Steve Ridgway.
-Our senior staff members average nearly two decades of experience in the educational travel niche.
+Our senior staff members all have decades of experience in the educational travel niche.

 About Us